Scri3/Face_recognition/README.md

 <br>

-Visit [Face Recognition Project/Code_Documentation.md](Code_Documentation.md) for complete documentation on the classes and functions used.
+Visit [Code_Documentation.md](Code_Documentation.md) for complete documentation on the classes and functions used.

 <br>